Częstochowa: World War II

 Under German occupation Częstochowa administratively was a city-county (Stadkreis Tschenstochau), part of the Radom District of the General Government.
 The Polish resistance movement was active in the city, and units of the Home Army and National Armed Forces (NSZ) operated in its area.
 A branch of the secret Polish University of the Western Lands was located in the city, and it secretly continued Polish education.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement operated in the city.
-On April 20, 1943, a NZS unit attacked the local office of the Bank Emisyjny w Polsce.
-After the collapse of the Warsaw Uprising, Częstochowa briefly was the capital of the Polish Underground State.
+On 20 April 1943 a NZS unit attacked the local office of the Bank Emisyjny w Polsce.
+After the collapse of the Warsaw Uprising, Częstochowa was briefly the capital of the Polish Underground State.

-On April 9, 1941, the Nazi Germans had created a ghetto for Jews in the city.
+On 9 April 1941 the Nazis created a ghetto for Jews in the city.
 Approximately 45,000 of Częstochowa's Jews, almost the entire community, were killed by the Germans.
 Life in German-occupied Częstochowa is depicted in the Pulitzer Prize-winning graphic novel Maus, by Art Spiegelman, the son of a Jewish Częstochowa resident.
 Before the Holocaust, Częstochowa was considered a great Jewish centre in Poland.
 By the end of World War II, nearly all Jews had been killed or deported to extermination camps to be killed, making Częstochowa what Nazi Germany called judenfrei.
-There are many known cases of local Polish men and women, who were captured and persecuted by the Germans for rescuing and aiding Jews.
+There are known cases of local Polish men and women, who were captured and persecuted by the Germans for rescuing and aiding Jews.
 These Poles were sentenced to death, prison or concentration camps, in which some died, some survived, while the fate of many remains unknown.
 Poles who saved Jews in other places in the region were also either sentenced to death by the local German court or incarcerated in the local prison.
 The Germans also tried to obscure the Catholic shrine and pilgrim devotion by renaming the road leading to the pilgrimage church after Hitler, though they did allow some pilgrimage activity to continue.

+From 1941 to 1944, the German occuying administration operated the Stalag 367 prisoner-of-war camp for Italian and Soviet POWs in the city.
 During and after the Warsaw Uprising, in August–October 1944, the Germans deported thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Częstochowa.
 Those Poles were mainly old people, ill people and women with children.
 In late December 1944, there were 14,671 registered Poles, who were expelled from Warsaw.